 Community managed areas:

-- Trees: apple, cherry, plum, serviceberry
+- Trees: apple, cherry, plum, pear, serviceberry

 - “Low ground produce”: rhubarb, asparagus, strawberries, blackberries